CloudReactor/cloudreactor-procwrapper/README.md

       --runtime-metadata-refresh-interval RUNTIME_METADATA_REFRESH_INTERVAL
                             Refresh interval for runtime metadata, in seconds.
 The default value depends on the execution method.

+    io:
+      Input and result settings

+      -i INPUT_VALUE, --input-value INPUT_VALUE
+                            The input value
+      --input-env-var-name INPUT_ENV_VAR_NAME
+                            The value of this environment variable is used as the input value for the wrapped process or embedded function.
+The value is sent back to the API server as the input value of the Task Execution.
+      --input-filename INPUT_FILENAME
+                            The name of the file containing the value used as the input value for the wrapped process or embedded function.
+The contents of the file are sent back to the API server as the input value of the
+                            Task Execution.
+      --cleanup-input-file  Remove the input file before exit.
+If this parameter is omitted, the input file will only be removed if it was written by the wrapper.
+      --input-value-format INPUT_VALUE_FORMAT
+                            The format of the value used as the input value for the Task Execution.
+Options are 'json', 'yaml', or 'text'.
+Defaults to 'text'.
+      --result-filename RESULT_FILENAME
+                            The name of the file the wrapped process will write with the result value.
+The contents of the file are sent back to the API server as the result value of the Task Execution.
+      --result-value-format RESULT_VALUE_FORMAT
+                            The format of the file that the wrapped process will write with the result value.
+Options are 'json', 'yaml', or 'text'.
+Defaults to 'text'.
+      --no-cleanup-result-file
+                            Do not delete the result file after the Task Execution completes.
+If this parameter is omitted, the result file will be deleted.

     log:
       Logging settings

       -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                             Log level
       --log-secrets         Log sensitive information
+      --log-input-value     Log input value
+      --log-result-value    Log result value
       --exclude-timestamps-in-log
                             Exclude timestamps in log (possibly because the log stream will be enriched by timestamps automatically by a logging service like AWS CloudWatch Logs)